0verTube/global-keys-db/README.md

 - Go back to Windows Activation Settings
 - If an error message appears, do "troubleshoot".
 - Normally, it should be ok, restart the computer.
+- If you want no more bug, reset ur computer.
+The key will be saved even after the reset

 ## PRODUCTS KEYS :